tanloong/neosca/README.md

 ## Under the hood

-NeoL2SCA works as a wrapper of
+NeoSCA works as a wrapper of
 Stanford Parser and
 Stanford Tregex,
 so does L2SCA.